airyimbin/mtg_digital_counter/README.md

 Make sure to select ESP32-C6 at the bottom instead of ESP32-S3 like the instructions say.
 ### 4. Plug ESP32-C6 in to computer
 ### 5. Click the build button (small fire icon on the bottom row)

+## Putting it together
+1. Unscrew the bottom cover for the ESP32-C6.
+2. Splice the cables from the unused speaker to the battery.
+Be sure to leave enough cable when cutting from either.
+   *Warning: don't let the cables touch on the battery.
+It will short.*
+4. Use some electric tape or heat shrink to cover the splice.
+5. Plug battery into ESP32-C6.
+6. Use the screws from taking off the cover to screw 3D printed case to the board.
+7. There should be enough room for the 802535 battery to fit vertically.

+Enjoy.
+Code is built from demo code Waveshare uses, so there is slight jank.
+But all unnecessary functions like gyro, accelerometer, wifi, and ble should be disabled.

+I suck at coding so I could be wrong.